 '''

 cd kolla-ansible/tools

 ./kolla-ansible post-deploy

+./etc/kolla/admin-openrc.sh

 '''

-- The file will be generated in /etc/kolla/clouds.yaml, you can use it by copying it to /etc/openstack or ~/.config/openstack or setting OS\CLIENT\CONFIG\FILE environment variable. - 3.
-Depending on how you installed Kolla Ansible, there is a script that will create example networks, images, and so on.
+3. Depending on how you installed Kolla-Ansible, there is a script that will create example networks, images, and so on.

-You are free to use the following init-runonce script for demo purposes but note it does not have to be run in order to use your cloud.
+Warning: You are free to use the following init-runonce script for demo purposes but note it does not have to be run in order to use your cloud.
 Depending on your customisations, it may not work, or it may conflict with the resources you want to create.
 You have been warned.